Minimally conscious state: Treatment

 In another case study of a 50-year-old woman who had symptoms consistent with MCS, administration of zolpidem, a sedative hypnotic drug improved the patient's condition significantly.
 Without treatment, the patient showed signs of mutism, athetoid movements of the extremities, and complete dependence for all personal care.
 Forty-five minutes after 5 to 10 mg of zolpidem was administered, the patient ceased the athetoid movements, regained speaking ability, and was able to self-feed.
-The effect lasted 3–4 hours from which she returned to the former state.
+The effect lasted 3–4 hours, from which she returned to the former state.
 The effects were repeated on a daily basis.
 PET scans showed that after zolpidem was administered, there was a marked increase in blood flow to areas of the brain adjacent to or distant from damaged tissues.
 In this case, these areas were the ipsilateral cerebral hemispheres and the cerebellum.
-These areas are thought to have been inhibited by the site of injury through a GABA-mediated mechanism and the inhibition was modified by zolpidem which is a GABA agonist.
+These areas are thought to have been inhibited by the site of injury through a GABA-mediated mechanism and the inhibition was modified by zolpidem, which is a GABA agonist.
 The fact that zolpidem is a sedative drug that induces sleep in normal people but causes arousal in a MCS patient is paradoxical.
 The mechanisms to why this effect occurs is not entirely clear.

-There is recent evidence that transcranial direct current stimulation (tDCS), a technique that supplies a small electric current in the brain with non-invasive electrodes, may improve the clinical state of patients with MCS.
+There is evidence that transcranial direct current stimulation (tDCS), a technique that supplies a small electric current in the brain with non-invasive electrodes, may improve the clinical state of patients with MCS.
 In one study with 10 patients with disorders of consciousness (7 in VS, 3 in MCS), tDCS was applied for 20 minutes every day for 10 days, and showed clinical improvement in all three patients who were in MCS, but not in those with VS. These results remained at 12-month follow-up.
 Two of the patients in MCS that had their brain insult less than 12 months recovered consciousness in the following months.
 One of these patients received a second round of tDCS treatment four months after his initial treatment, and showed further recovery and emerged into consciousness, with no change of clinical status between the two treatments.